vsch/gcode-navigator/README.md

 select optimum parameters based on current circumstances.

-Once bridging quality can be reliably improved, the next step would allow elimination of some support structures completely or significantly since they could be replaced with smaller area supports and high quality bridging a few layers before the full support is needed.
+Once bridging quality can be reliably improved, the next step would allow elimination of some support structures completely or significantly reducing them since they could be replaced with smaller area supports and high quality bridging a few layers before the full support is needed.
 This too would significantly reduce print times for models that require extensive supports.

 #### Improved Arc Bridges